MicrosoftDocs/powerquery-docs/powerquery-docs/data-preview-tools.md

 ### Filter by value

-You can interact with the value distribution chart on the right and select any of the bars with either a mouseover or a right click to display a set of available transformations for that value.
+You can interact with the value distribution chart on the right and select any of the bars with mouseover.

+A right click to display a set of available transformations for that value.

 [Image of the mouseover and right click interactions](https://github.com/migueesc123/powerquery-docs/blob/master/powerquery-docs/image.png)